Reassembling the English novel, 1789-1919: Rise of the Text Industry

-The estimates also permit us to say that it is virtually certain that novels by men authors and novels first published in the 1860s are overrepresented in titles which are still in print today.
+The estimates also permit us to say that it is virtually certain that novels by men authors and novels first published in the 1860s are overrepresented among titles which are still in print today.
 That is, the proportion of novels associated with men authors in the reprint canon does not reflect the proportion of novels written by men during the period.
 It is very likely that between 40\% and 58\% of novels written between 1789 and 1919 were associated with men authors (Table \ref{tbl:novels-by-decade}).
 In the reprint canon, however, 71\% of novels from this period are associated with men authors (Table \ref{tbl:novels-reprint-canon-by-decade}).
 The distribution of reprint canon titles by year of first publication is also not aligned with the distribution of titles published during the period.
 Titles published in the 1860s, in particular, appear to be overrepresented in the reprint canon.
 Titles published in the 1900s appear to be underrepresented.
-Although it is possible that the reprint canon does not reflect literary works used in research and taught in university classrooms, the reprint canon does represent the population of 19th century novels which continue to be sold and, presumably, read.
-Our estimates bring the question of how this important set of works is selected into sharp relief.
-The works are not representative of the population of published novels.
+Although it is possible that the reprint canon does not reflect literary works used in research and taught in university classrooms, the reprint canon does reflect the population of 19th century novels which continue to be sold and read.